awsaba/xwingtmg2-inventory-rs/README.md

 # X-Wing: The Miniature Game 2.0/2.5 Inventory Management Tools

-This repository generates an Microsoft® Excel® for Microsoft 365 MSO for keeping track of an X-Wing: The Miniature Game 2.0/2.5 colletion.
+This repository generates an Microsoft® Excel® for Microsoft 365 MSO for keeping track of an X-Wing: The Miniature Game 2.0/2.5 collection.

 As a command line interface (CLI), it gives you the ability to take your raw [yasb collection](https://login.yasb.app/collection) and dump it to a `json`